makerdao/community/governance/polls/templates/Endgame Specific/$ScopeName Scope Clarification Edits - $date_MONTH_DD,_YYYY.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* The proposed changes will be merged into the Arbitration Scope Framework.
+* The proposed changes will be merged into the $ScopeName Scope Framework.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**